hundredyearfarms/Hundred-Year-Farms/README.md

 - Diversification: Greenhouses and higher-value trees provide income independent of the field crop and distribute work more evenly over the year.

-Agroforestry itself is not a new idea, it is a well-established practice that has been around for a very long time.
-What will make our approach somewhat unique is or use of new tools to manage data and the way we plan to manage waste biomass by using it to provide greenhouse utility services.
+While agroforestry is not new, what will make our approach somewhat unique is the way we will manage asset data and our development of an integrated carbon-negative greenhouse.
 These are expanded upon below.

-## Managing Data, Crops and Biomass

-**Data - Buildings, Infrastructure, and Landscaping (using BIM-IFC5)**
+**Asset Data - Buildings, Infrastructure, and Landscaping using BIM-IFC5**

 We are using an open standard 3D file system for design and to manage the farm's data.
 For buildings, some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...).
 For example, one of the tools we use can quickly generate a model, that is suitable for visualization and costing, from a simple mark-down text document as illustrated below.